How to Choose the Best and Most Comfortable Sleeper Sofa

 Check Mattress Comfort

-Check the mattress for its construction and comfort.
-You can expect to find three common types of mattresses for today’s sofa beds:
+To make sure the mattress is the best fit for your needs, you first need to know what types of mattresses are available, and their pros and cons.
+In general, you can expect to find three common types of mattresses for today’s sofa beds:

 - Traditional innerspring mattresses